codeperfectplus/Sanatio/docs/validators/postalcode.rst

     val = Validator()

-:code:`isPostalCode` - return true if the postal code is valid for the country
+:code:`isPostalCode(value, locale)` - return true if the postal code is valid for the country
     args: value, locale

     >>> val.isPostalCode(value='110016', locale='IN')